-- b.
-A contract must be sealed where: - The Council wishes to enforce the contract more than six years after its end or - The price paid or received under the contract is nominal and does not reflect the value of the goods or services or no consideration at all is given. - c.
-All contracts must be concluded formally in writing before the supply, service or construction work begins, except in exceptional circumstances, and then only with the written consent of the Monitoring Officer. - d.
-The Authorised Officer is responsible for securing signature of the contract and must ensure that the person signing for the other contracting party has authority to enter into a legal agreement. - e.
-The Council will undertake signing of contracts via Docusign where practicable.
-Sealing must be done physically, and seals witnessed by an appropriately designated officer.
-Legal maintains the record of designated officers.
-All documents sealed must be recorded within the register held by Legal.
+b.
+A contract must be sealed where:

+The council wishes to enforce the contract more than six years after its end; and

+- The price paid or received under the contract is nominal and does not reflect the value of the goods or services. - c.
+All contracts must be concluded formally in writing before the supply, service or construction work begins, except in exceptional circumstances, and then only with the written consent of the monitoring officer. - d.
+The authorised officer is responsible for securing signature of the contract and must ensure that the person signing for the other contracting party has authority to enter into a legal agreement. - e.
+The Council will undertake signing of contracts via docusign where practicable.

-4.9.
+Sealing must be done physically, and seals witnessed by an appropriately authorised officer.
+Legal Services maintains the record of authorised officers.
+All documents sealed must be recorded within the register held by Legal Services

+2.7.4.9.
 Contract Documents

 - a.
 All contracts, irrespective of value, shall clearly specify:

-- What is to be supplied
+- What is to be supplied;

-- The price to be paid and when
+- The price to be paid and when;

-- Appropriate performance indicators
+- Appropriate performance indicators;

-- Clear dates and times for performance
+- Clear dates and times for performance; and

-- Liquidated damages (where relevant) and
+- Liquidated damages (where relevant); and-

-- Termination provisions.
+- termination provisions.

-- b.
-The Monitoring Officer must approve the terms and conditions of all contracts either as a standard form contract for particular types of matters or through a specific approval.
-This clause is complied with by taking appropriate advice from Legal on the terms that are acceptable.
+- b. e Tthe The Monitoring Officer must approve the terms and conditions of all contracts must have been approved by the monitoring officer either as a standard form contract for particular types of matters or through a specific approval.
+This clause is complied with by taking appropriate advice from Warwickshire Legal Services on the terms that are acceptable.

-4.10.
+2.8.4.10.
 Record Keeping

-a.
-The Authorised Officer shall ensure that the following records in relation to successful tenders and awarded contracts are kept in the Council's contract management system for at least 7 years following the end of the contract if the contract is signed and 15 years if the contract is under seal:
+- a.
+The authorised officer shall ensure that the following records in relation to successful tenders and awarded contracts are kept in the council's contract management system for at least 7 years following the end of the contract if the contract is signed and 15 years if the contract is under seal: - Successful tenders / quotes The A copy of the executed contract and any